 Details of the dataset loading and data display algorithms are contained within this Appendix.

-Algorithms for dataset loading, unloading, and rendering (display) within a navigation system are prescribed for S-101 (and possibly other products which provide multiple generalizations for a given geographic area) in order for the appropriate data to be viewed at the mariner’s selected viewing scale.
+Algorithms for dataset loading, unloading, and rendering (display) within a navigation system are prescribed for S-101 (and possibly other products which provide multiple generalizations for a given geographic area) in order for the appropriate data to be viewed at the mariner’s selected viewing scale (MSVS).

 These algorithms are intended to provide clear and concise rules on how and when data is loaded and unloaded; and the order in which datasets are to be displayed.

 Note 1: These algorithms only address loading and display related to visualization within the system graphics window.
-The application may need to load other datasets to satisfy requirements related to alerts processing, such as MSC.530(106) A11.2.
+The application may need to load other datasets to satisfy requirements related to alerts processing, such as MSC.530(106)/Rev.1 A11.2.

 Note 2: Light sectors and other features which may span dataset boundaries.
 It should be possible, on request, for the mariner to be capable of identifying the colour of the sectors affecting the ship, even if the lights involved are off the display, and, in general provision must be made to ensure that all relevant features are portrayed.